This Soil Formula Will Supercharge Your Bird of Paradise—No Fancy Tools Required

 Wilting Leaves

 Wilting leaves are another sign that you might be using the wrong type of potting soil.
-While you may think wilting leaves indicate dry soil, they can also be a sign of soil that is too wet.
+While you may think wilting leaves indicate dry soil, they can also be a sign of too wet soil.

 Soil that is too damp can cause plants to rot, which prohibits water uptake.
 Over time, leaves begin to wilt.